PyLops/pylops-mpi/joss/paper.md

 Here we present three use cases in geophysical inverse problems that correspond to the previously mentioned families of problems:

 - *Seismic Post-Stack Inversion* can be used to characterize the subsurface [@Ravasi:2021] from seismic data.
-In 3D applications, when both the model and data are three-dimensional arrays, PyLops-MPI distibutes one spatial axis across different ranks.
+In 3D applications, when both the model and data are three-dimensional arrays, PyLops-MPI distributes one spatial axis across different ranks.
 Each rank therefore processes a subset of the entire data and model.
   Communication occurs due to the introduction of regularization terms that promote smooth or blocky solutions.

-- *Least-Squares Migration (LSM)* explains seismic data via a Born modelling engine to produce high-resolution images of the subsurface reflectivity. [@Nemeth:1999].
+- *Least-Squares Migration (LSM)* explains seismic data via a Born modelling engine to produce high-resolution images of the subsurface reflectivity [@Nemeth:1999].
 PyLops-MPI distributes the available sources across different MPI ranks, and each rank applies the Born modeling operator for a subset of sources with the broadcasted reflectivity.

 - *Multi-Dimensional Deconvolution (MDD)* is a powerful technique used to estimate seismic datasets without overburden effects [@Ravasi:2022].